khakhalin/notes/keywords/sql.md

 * Some versions (Oracle again?) cannot do `UNION` on sorted  queries, as they treat `UNION` as a set operation, which invalidates sorting.
 You can only sort things after union.

 # Control structures

-Some dialects of SQL (like **SQLServer**, **Transact-SQL** from Microsoft) have their own control structures, with IF, ELSE, BEGIN TRY, BEGIN CATCH, WHILE, and what not.
+Many dialects of SQL (like **SQLServer**, **Transact-SQL** from Microsoft) have their own control structures, with IF, ELSE, BEGIN TRY, BEGIN CATCH, WHILE, and what not. (see individual dialect pages)

 # Refs